cindyhdz/fake_news/README.md

 # fake_news

 ## Overview
 Group 3 selected “fake news” for the final project.
 The intent of the analysis is to identify fake news articles based on the title, author, and text within the article.
-Each article is label either 0 or 1—0 is indicated of a reliable source (therefore not fake news) and 1 is indicative of fake news!
+Each article is labeled as 0 or 1-- 0 is indicated of a reliable source (therefore not fake news) and 1 is indicative of fake news!
 Long short-term memory (LSTM) was utilized to conduct the analysis.

 ## Fake News—why?